aragon/aragon.js/packages/aragon-api-react/README.md

 Before using any Hook provided, you need to declare this component to connect the app.
 It is generally a good idea to do it near the top level of your React tree.
 It should only be declared once.

-It has an optional `reducer` prop, which lets you process the state coming from the background script.
-If not provided, the state is passed as is from the background script.
+It has an optional `reducer` prop, which lets you process the state coming from the [background script](https://hack.aragon.org/docs/aragonjs-guide-bg-scripts.html).
+If not provided, the state is passed as is.

 #### Example